 PostgreSQL database and the webserver will both be housed on secure servers maintained by Oxford and regulatory and institutional requirements for the protection of confidentiality of volunteers.
 The paper records (including but not limited to the participant paper CRF folder) which includes identifiable information will be held by a member of the parent site study team during transit to and from vaccination and challenge site.
-Vaccination and challenge site staff will be given access to this information to the extent required to verify identity of the participant at the visits.
-Additionally, vaccination and challenge site staff setting up e-diaries will need access to participant email addresses.
+When the parent site has serious logistical difficulties to send a member of staff accompanying participants in transit to and from vaccination and challenge site, relevant documents in paper source data will be sent from a secure email address from the parent site to a secure email address at vaccination and challenge site, to ensure adequate encryption and data protection.
+Vaccination and challenge site staff will be given access to this information to the extent required to verify identity of the participant at the visits, including hard-deleting any emails sent for this purpose containing participants'